parallaxinc/parallaxinc.github.io/_projects/blocklypropclient.md

 ---
 layout: project
 title: BlocklyPropClient
-tagline: Client to compile and load projects from BlocklyProp
+tagline: Client to provide access to the propeller for loading binaries and serial terminal
 type: other
 links:
     Code: https://github.com/parallaxinc/BlocklyPropClient